Check Availability & Book Online

 About Beverley Country Cottages

-4 delightful self catering cottages set in the beautiful Dargle valley of the Natal Midlands
+Self catering cottages and B&B rooms set in the beautiful Dargle valley of the Natal Midlands

 Most of the early settler farmers in the area established either saw mills or saw pits, supplementing this activity with the breeding of cattle, sheep and horses.
 Local archives abound in tales of the locals teaming up to retrieve stolen livestock from raiding Bushmen - and there are many stories of bravery, courage and the hardships endured by the settlers in those early years.

 The early settlers were as much attracted by the charm and beauty of the area as the present day farmers - for most properties boast tumbling streams, cascading waterfalls and abundant wild life.
 The reconstitution of favorite water haunts, as well as the construction of dams, has reintroduced both Brown and Rainbow trout to the area - making it a fly-fishing paradise.